 Selectors

-selector - is used to target specific HTML element
+selector - is used to match specific HTML element and apply CSS rules on it

 Combinators